-iPADs and OTHER ELECTRONIC DEVICES:
+IPADS AND OTHER ELECTRONIC DEVICES

-- All students are required to bring a fully charged iPad to school daily.
-Users with laptops will be allowed to connect to the VMA Wi-Fi Network for Internet access only.
-Filtered Internet access will be available for users with authenticated Wi-Fi personal devices. - Teachers have a right to manage and/or restrict student use of the iPad, laptops, software, and Internet within the confines of their class.
-Students must secure permission from each teacher in whose classes they plan to use their laptops.
-Teachers will provide their acceptable use guidelines within their class materials. - Any unauthorized filming or photographing of any person or class is prohibited. - Charging Batteries: iPads and mobile devices should be brought to school daily in fully charged condition.
-No classroom electrical provisions are available for devices that lose battery power during the academic day. - Profile for Management: personal and school-owned devices will not be allowed on the Villa Maria Academy network without a device management profile provided by the Technology department's preferred mobile device management platform. - Identification and Use.
-All personal devices should be identifiable with the student's name on the device.
+- All students are required to bring a fully charged iPad to school each day.
+No classroom electrical provisions are available for devices that lose battery power during the academic day. - Filtered Internet access will be available to users with authenticated Wi-Fi personal devices. - Students must secure permission from each teacher in whose classes they plan to use their laptops.
+Teachers will provide their acceptable use guidelines within their class materials. - Teachers have a right to restrict student use of the iPad, laptops, software, and the Internet within the confines of their class. - Any unauthorized recording or photographing of any person or class is prohibited. - Personal and school-owned devices are required to install the Google Workspace Device Profile.
+The purpose of this profile is to streamline access to the primary wireless network, VillaMobile, and allow access to our printers.
+Devices that do not have a profile installed are allowed to use the Guest network, but will lose access to our internal services, such as printing. - All personal devices should be identifiable with the student's name on the device.
 A device should be securely stored when not in use and is the owner's responsibility.
 All activity that is authored on the device is the responsibility of the registered owner of the device.
-All technical - Cloud Storage is available for all users.
-All students have unlimited Google Drive space for the storage of files.
-Users can also use Microsoft One Drive as a cloud storage option.